 Check your Cameras Cable Lines

-Its always good to check the cameras cables to ensure no animals have chewed them up, if you find a cable that has been chewed be sure to lay down traps to stop the pest.
+It's always good to check the camera cables to ensure no animals have chewed them up; if you find a chewed cable, be sure to lay down traps to stop the pest.
 I recommend re-running the entire line instead of splicing the line to ensure a healthy and working system long into the future.
 Make sure cable is being run through dry areas and not over the top of light fixtures.
 Light fixtures can cause impedance on your video signal giving you a grainy image or rolling image.

 Replace Bad Cameras

 Individual camera prices have come down significantly over the past 10 years in the security camera industry.
-Be sure you are replacing grainy cameras, cameras with failing night vision or cracks in there lenses and cameras with broken mounts.
+Be sure you are replacing grainy cameras, cameras with failing night vision or cracks in their lenses, and cameras with broken mounts.
 Cameras with cracks in their lenses should be changed out quickly since they are no longer weatherized.
-The lenses can become fogged up, particularity in the morning during the spring and summer time, this will normally clear up as the day warms up but for several hours you will have no usable video footage from said camera.
+The lenses can become fogged up, particularly in the morning during the spring and summertime; this will normally clear up as the day warms up, but you will have no usable video footage from the said camera for several hours.

-Security lights are a great tool for homes and business to help deter crime, but they can blow out a cameras image at night.
-Be sure to check your nighttime footage of your cameras near security lights, be sure the camera is not looking directly into the light, instead the camera should be utilizing the light to allow for it to see further at night, meaning the camera should face the same direction as the light.
+Security lights are a great tool for homes and businesses to help deter crime, but they can blow out a camera's image at night.
+Be sure to check the nighttime footage of your cameras near security lights, be sure the camera is not looking directly into the light, instead the camera should be utilizing the light to allow for it to see further at night, meaning the camera should face the same direction as the light.

 Passwords for DVRs

-All DVRs have the ability to change passwords, please keep your passwords in a secure spot.
-Be sure to remove previous employees who had access to the security system that are no longer with your company.
+All DVRs have the ability to change passwords; please keep your passwords in a secure spot.
+Be sure to remove previous employees who had access to the security system that is no longer working for your company.